Is 100k a Good Settlement? Settlement Value Guide 2025

 Is 100k a Good Settlement?
 What You Need to Know

-Settlement Value Basics: Is 100k a Good Settlement?
+Settlement Value Basics: Is 100k a Good Settlement to Consider?

 Settlement amounts vary dramatically based on medical expenses, lost wages, pain and suffering, and long-term impacts.
 What matters most is whether the settlement adequately covers your actual damages and future needs.